parkerf23/A03/README.md

 - Clone: a repository pulls down a full copy of all the repositry data that GitHub has at that point in time, including all versions of every file and folder for the project

-- Commit: are created with the git commit command to capture the state of a project at that point in time
+- Commit: is a command that in a sense gathers the changes to your current project during that time of the issued commit

 - Fetch: downloads commits, files, and refs from a remote repository intot your local repository.